Day-101/gossip-girl/README.md

-You should bundle install and then $shotgun -p 4567
+Work with a $bundle install and a $shotgun -p 4567

+XOXO